khajamufaqqamuddin-pixel/KMU-From-RTL-to-Reality/Week-1/Day-5/Lab/README.md

 ---

-# Incomp Using Iverilog And Yosys
+# Incomp_If2 Using Iverilog And Yosys

 ```bash
 $ ls